 East Lansing, Michigan 48823

 Send comments, concerns, story ideas, and press releases to firstname.lastname@example.org

 For questions about changes to content, please see Archive and Corrections Policy.

 Columns and editorial cartoons are opinions of the writers or artists, not of The State News.
 The State News encourages readers to submit letters to the editor.
-Because of space limitations, letters that are 250 words or less are given priority.
 Letters can be dropped off or mailed to The State News at 435 E. Grand River Ave., East Lansing, MI 48823, or submitted here.
-Please include your year, major, and phone number for confirmation on all letters.
-Letters may run in the print or World Wide Web versions, and all are subject to editing for length and clarity.
-The State News will not intentionally alter a viewpoint presented in a letter, and opinions in letters are not necessarily the views of this newspaper.
-Anonymous letters will not be considered for publication.
+Please include your full name, year, major, email and cell phone number for confirmation on all letters.
+Letters may run online or in print, and all are subject to editing for length and clarity.
+Because of space limitations, letters that are 250 words or less are given priority for print.
+The State News will not intentionally alter a viewpoint presented in a letter, and opinions in letters are not the views of this newspaper.
+Anonymous or mass-emailed letters will not be considered for publication.